Palma Balearic Islands, Spain Travel Guide

 Wi-Fi is widely available in Palma.
 Most hotels, cafes, and restaurants offer free Wi-Fi.
 Many public spaces also feature internet access.

-The main languages: Spanish (Castilian) and Catalan (Mallorquín dialect).
+Official languages: Spanish (Castilian) and Catalan (Mallorquín dialect).
 English is spoken in tourist areas.

 Carry small denominations of Euros (coins and small bills) for public transport, small purchases, and places where card payments are not accepted.

-information for smoother travel and respectful interactions.
+information for easier travel and respectful interactions.

 Access independent airport lounges worldwide with a Priority Pass.